What Does PPB Mean in Hydrogen Water?

 Disclaimer

-The inclusion of PPB, PPM, dissolved hydrogen, ORP, electrolysis, testing method, product category, source, or citation does not imply that any product prevents, treats, cures, or diagnoses any disease.
+The inclusion of PPB, PPM, dissolved hydrogen, ORP, pH, electrolysis, testing method, product category, source, or citation does not imply that any product prevents, treats, cures, mitigates, or diagnoses disease.

 Always follow the instructions for your specific product and consult a qualified healthcare professional for personal medical questions.